andrewplotner/katacoda-scenarios/24. Skill Test 1- ssh,umask, permissions/step1.md

 Set the Umask So That New Files Are Only Readable and Writeable by the Owner

 *_<pre> Objective 4 </pre>_*
-Verify that the deploy.sh script is executable and run it.
+Verify that the check.sh script is executable and run it.